Someone who is resident in a care home, hostel or hospital in England, and is receiving care or treatment there, is not liable to pay council tax.

 Care home owners

 Any patients whose main home is a care home are disregarded for discount purposes.
-If all residents are disregarded the owner will be liable for 50%
+If all residents are disregarded the owner will be liable for 50%.
+The care home owner will need to:

 If one or more people live in your care home but are not patients - for example they are resident staff members, or a resident proprietor (or part of their family) - then council tax will need to be paid, and you are not entitled to an discount.